-- 1. Judicial Internship or Externship encompassing significant exposure to health law cases; to receive credit toward the HLC; the internship shall be approved by the program advisor to the HLC program. - 2.
-Complete a practicum/independent research project in a health law related area approved by the advisor to the HLC program; this project cannot duplicate the requirements for Category II.C. above.
+- Judicial Internship encompassing significant exposure to health law cases; to receive credit toward the HLC, the internship shall be approved by the Director of the HLC program. - Complete a practicum/independent research project in a health law related area approved by the Director of the HLC program; this project cannot duplicate the requirements for Legal Drafting/Writing Skills.

-C. Advanced Competitions
+Advanced Competitions

-- 1. Member of National Health Law Appellate Moot Court Team and enrolled for academic credit in "Advanced Competitions." or - 2.
-Member of another national appellate moot court team which involves a problem specifically involving a health law issue and enrolled for academic credit in Advanced Competitions. - D. Significant law journal/law review work encompassing health law [cannot duplicate other HLC credits].
+- Member of National Health Law Appellate Moot Court Team and enrolled for academic credit in LAW 5840-2 Advanced Competitions or - Member of another national appellate moot court team which involves a problem specifically involving a health law issue and enrolled for academic credit in LAW 5840-2 Advanced Competitions.